How To Determine Where A Function Is Continuous

 Tips and Expert Advice

 Determining where a function is continuous can sometimes be challenging, but with the right strategies and a systematic approach, you can simplify the process.
-Here are some practical tips and expert advice to help you navigate the complexities of continuity.
+Here are some practical tips and expert advice to help you manage the complexities of continuity.

 1. Start with the Basic Functions